 Calculating the interest due is a straightforward, step-by-step process.

-5.1 Calculate what the interest would be for a full year, by multiplying the amount owed by the total rate of interest (base rate plus 8%).
+- Multiply the amount owed by the rate of interest (base rate plus 8%).

 - For example, the daily interest on this £1,000 debt is £125 ÷ 365 = 34p.

-5.3 Calculate the interest due by multiplying the daily interest by the number of late days.
+Calculate the interest due by multiplying daily interest by the number of late days

 - For example, if the £1,000 debt were paid 30 days late, you could charge 34p x 30 = £10.27.